Parag Kumar Mital

 this works extends the IRCAM Listen database for real-time cluster-based binauralization on the iPhone, allowing up to 30 sound sources to be spatialized in 3D in real-time on an iPhone 4, using the GPS, compass, and altitude information.

 Responsive Ecologies | Dec 2010 – Jan 2011

-captincaptin and Parag K Mital exhibited Responsive Ecologies at the Watermans between 6th December 2010 and the 21st January 2011.
+exhibited at the Watermans between 6th December 2010 and the 21st January 2011.
 The installation was in the form of a 360 degrees multi-screened projection or CAVE (Cave Automatic Virtual Environment).
-Visitors to the exhibition would enter the CAVE through a passageway leading from the gallery entrance.
-All four sides of the CAVE were back projected with each side connecting to form a large continuous projection.
 The presence of people within the space would be tracked and used to deconstruct and interlace the video in response to their movement.
 The video documentation below was taken from the installation (throughout this video the camera is panning around the space in order to record all sides of the CAVE).

 The Trial | Jun 2010